-The Gilman International Scholarship Program provides awards of up to $5,000 for U.S. undergraduate students to study abroad for up to one academic year.
+The Gilman International Scholarship Program provides awards of up to $5,000 for U.S. undergraduate students to study abroad for a minimum of 21 days up to a full academic year.
 The program aims to diversify the kinds of student who study abroad and the countries and regions where they go.
 The program serves students who have been under-represented in study abroad which includes but is not limited to: students with high financial need, community college students, students in under-represented fields such as the sciences and engineering, students from diverse ethnic backgrounds, students attending minority-serving institutions, and students with disabilities.
 The Gilman Program seeks to assist students from a diverse range and type of two-year and four-year public and private institutions from all 50 states.

 Nonprofit organization founded to recognize academic achievement among college and university students in all disciplines.
 It is the largest collegiate honor society, encompassing 375 chapters at colleges and universities in Australia, Canada, Malaysia, New Zealand, South Africa, The Bahamas and the United States.The name, Golden Key International Honour Society, was designed to reflect its diversity and global presence.